erickveil/erickveil.github.com/_posts/2024-01-05-How-To-Design-a-MVC-Project.md

 As usual, I'm putting this in the `assets` directory.

-Yes, putting your JSON file in the `assets` directory of your Android project is a good approach.
-The `assets` directory is the right place for files that you want to include in your application and access as raw byte streams.
-It's particularly useful for static files that you bundle with your app, like JSON files, because it allows you to read the file contents as a String, which you can then parse.

-Here's how you can structure your Kotlin Model to parse the JSON using `kotlinx.serialization`, a powerful Kotlin library for serializing and deserializing JSON data into Kotlin objects.
-First, you'll need to add the library to your project.
+Here's how we can structure our Kotlin Model to parse the JSON using `kotlinx.serialization`, a powerful Kotlin library for serializing and deserializing JSON data into Kotlin objects.
+First, we'll need to add the library to our project.

-1. **Add the dependencies** to your `build.gradle` file:
+1. **Add the dependencies** to our `build.gradle` file:
 ```kotlin
 dependencies {
 	implementation("org.jetbrains.kotlinx:kotlinx-serialization-json:+")
 }
 ```

-And the plugin at the top of your `build.gradle`:
+And the plugin at the top of our `build.gradle`:
 ```kotlin
 plugins {
 	kotlin("plugin.serialization") version "+"
 }
 ```

-2. **Define your data classes** to model the JSON structure.
+2. **Define our data classes** to model the JSON structure.
 These classes will be used by `kotlinx.serialization` to deserialize the JSON into Kotlin objects.

 **LootTable.kt**:
 ```kotlin